Derived categories of $N$-complexes: Introduction

-Moreover, we investigate the case that $\mcal{A}$ is a locally noetherian category, that is, a Grothendieck category with a set of generators of noetherian objects.
-We have an $N$-complex version of a result of Krause \cite{Kr}.
-Here $\mcal{C}^{c}$ means the full subcategory of a category $\mcal{C}$ consisting of compact objects in $\mcal{C}$.
+Moreover, we generalize a result of Krause \cite{Kr2} characterizing the compact objects in classical homotopy categories.
+We deal with a \emph{locally noetherian Grothendieck category}, that is, a Grothendieck category with a set of generators of noetherian objects.
+We give the following result, where $\CC^{\co}$ denotes the subcategory of compact objects in an additive category $\CC$.